JuliaStats/StatsModels.jl/docs/src/internals.md

 The next phase of life for a formula requires some information about the data it will be used with.
-This is represented by a _schema_, a mapping from placeholder `Term`s to _concrete_ terms—like `ContinuousTerm` `CategoricalTerm`—which represents all the summary information about a data column necessary to create a model matrix from that column.
+This is represented by a _schema_, a mapping from placeholder `Term`s to _concrete_ terms—like `ContinuousTerm` `CategoricalTerm`—which represent all the summary information about a data column necessary to create a model matrix from that column.

 There are a number of ways to construct a schema, ranging from fully automatic